abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 * `/clear`

 > :exclamation: The clear function only clears for the user made cheat sheets. <br>
-> The preloaded cheat sheet will still appear inside the list.
+> The preloaded cheat sheet will still appear inside  **the List** .
 ___

 <a id="manipulation-command-type"></a>
 ## 4.2.
 Manipulation Commands:  <font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-After adding cheatsheets, you may want to edit them after some time.
-Manipulation commands allow you to modify the content of a specific cheatsheet in the List.
+After adding cheat sheets, you may want to edit them after some time.
+Manipulation commands allow you to modify the content of a specific cheat sheet in  **the List** .

 ___